In this guide, you’ll learn about:

 You might be able to split your customers into 2 or 3 groups and offer 2 product packages priced differently.
 This way you’ll be able to reach a wider audience and keep both of the groups happy (hopefully).

-Customer Segmentation Types for B2B and B2C
+Types of Customer Segmentation for B2B and B2C

 Below, we showcase the most popular customer segmentation criteria and tell you exactly how these (and other metrics) can help you achieve your goals.